How is China reacting to the Russia-Ukraine crisis? | DW | 23.02.2022

 "China's more measured response suggests Beijing's balancing in light of its relations with the US and Russia," said Zsuzsa Anna Ferenczy, a fellow at the National Dong Hwa University in Taiwan and a former advisor to the European Parliament.

 "Beijing is aware that seeing a conflict erupt is not in its interest and Moscow is pushing China to face some difficult decisions.
-The balancing act from China is to protect its own interests," she told DW.
+The balancing act from China is to protect its own interests," she told DW before the invasion began.

 At the opening of the Olympic Games earlier this month in Beijing, Putin met with Chinese President Xi Jinping, with the Chinese appearing to support Russia's position on NATO expansion.